imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Objective/worship/Praying.md

 ---
-type: domain
-dependency: ''
+status: designed
 start: ''
-status: designed
 objective: worship well
+dependency: ''
+sidebar_label: Praying
+outcome: ''
+type: domain
 data: null
-sidebar_label: Praying
 ---

 ## Obligatory Prayer Requirements

-* **The first matter** is being vigilant about ritual purification by [performing ablution](docs/sidebar1/Processes/Make%20ablution%20with%20both%20intentions.md) before the prayer.
+* **The first matter** is being vigilant about ritual purification by [performing ablution](docs/sidebar1/Processes/Have%20multiple%20intentions%20in%20worship%20acts.md) before the prayer.
 The objective of purifying clothes and the body is to purify the heart.
 Remember to consider each body member and its connection to the acts you are washing out.
 * **The second matter** is to be vigilant about the prayer's recommended acts, outer practices, remembrances, and glorifications.
 	* [Pray obligatory prayers on time or make them up](docs/sidebar1/Processes/Pray%20obligatory%20prayers%20on%20time%20or%20make%20them%20up.md).
 	* Pray by following the rules (roukn, sunna, mustahab).
 	* Follow the rules based on your madhab for completing your prayer when joining late in the congregation.
 	* Follow the rules based on your madhab regarding sujud tilawah (prostrating during the recitation of the Quran when praying).
-	* [Change suwar](docs/sidebar1/Processes/Make%20ablution%20with%20both%20intentions.md) in each prayer following the sunnah.
+	* [Change suwar](docs/sidebar1/Processes/Focus%20during%20prayer.md) in each prayer following the sunnah.
 	* Use most or all known supplications in each part of the salah.
 You can find them in the supplications applications.
 	* Pray Jumu'ah prayer, wash, [go to the mosque early](docs/sidebar1/Processes/Make%20preparation%20for%20friday%20prayer.md), and read Surah Kahf.
 	* Pray in a congregation or [in the mosque](docs/sidebar1/Processes/Pray%20in%20the%20mosque.md) whenever possible, strive to lead salah, and the one who leads should be the most knowledgeable of the Quran.